cryptolok/DeCryKe/README.md

 ## How it works

 In cryptography, deniable encryption is the incapacity to prove that a particular data was encrypted, thus the fact of encryption can be denied.
-Although it is an easy task for a Vernam cipher, it is not for modern ciphers (like AES), regardless all efforts (like chaffing and steganography).
+Although it is an easy task for Vernam cipher, it is not for modern ciphers (like AES), regardless all efforts (like chaffing and steganography).

 A quick example: